 I think the only tour company that offers a day trip to the Figure 8 pool is Barefoot Downunder.
 My experience with them was very good and I was well taken care of the entire day.

-The walk can also be done by ourselves without any tour agency.
+Note: The walk to Figure 8 pool can also be done by ourselves without any tour agency.
 However, the walk needs to be done only during low tide, else it can be very dangerous.
-Read our adventure at Figure 8 pool here.